Parallel Programming Models

 }

-This is a terrible idea – it would launch 160,000 threads!
+This is quite suboptimal since it would launch 160,000 threads.
 The overhead of creating and scheduling that many threads would overwhelm any gain from parallelism.
 In fact, it would likely run slower than just doing the loop in one thread, due to context switch overhead and contention.
 Modern CPUs also feature Hyper-Threading (Intel) or similar simultaneous multithreading, where each core can run two hardware threads, but those still share the core's execution units.
 Hyper-threading can improve throughput for workloads that often wait on memory, but it doesn't double performance and can hurt latency-sensitive tasks.
-In general, you want at most one thread per physical core for heavy compute work.
+In general, for heavy compute-bound work you often want around one thread per physical core; extra threads can help hide latency in some workloads but don't magically multiply compute.

 A smarter strategy for the example above is to use a fixed number of threads equal to the core count, and divide the array into chunks.
 For 160,000 elements on 8 cores, each thread can handle 20,000 elements: